 To make the characters’ trip into space as realistic as possible, Keats consulted a scientist who was also his best friend, Dr. Martin Pope.
 In this video, Dr. Pope talks about the world they grew up in and the world of imagination in Regards to the Man in the Moon.

 Regards to the Man in the Moon is less well-known as some of Keats’s other books, but it is a real treasure.
 Ezra weaves his magic in this lively book about using imagination to launch a trip to space.
-I found a wonderful lesson plan for first grade on the Department of Education website for Newfoundland and Labrador, Canada.
+This is from a wonderful lesson plan for first grade that was on the Department of Education website for Newfoundland and Labrador, Canada.